7 (Beach House album): Release and promotion

+Title and aesthetic

+The album's title, 7, itself simply represents it being the duo's seventh studio album, saying they "hoped its simplicity would encourage people to look inside.
+No title using words that we could find felt like an appropriate summation of the album," although they later mentioned that the number 7 represents some interesting connections in numerology, which further inspired them in naming the album as such.
+Edie Sedgwick inspired the black-and-white pop art visuals and psych heavy sound of the album.
+"I was drawn to somebody like Edie because she has beauty on the outside but she also struggled with her mask," Legrand stated.
+The album cover features a collage of torn-apart photographs of landscapes, buildings and crowds of people, as well as pieces of women's faces.
+Scally stated that album cover features photographs in the public domain, formed into a collage by Post Typography.

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, 7 received an average score of 80, based on 29 reviews, indicating "generally favorable reviews".
 In her review for The Independent, Roisin O'Connor wrote, "Instead of limiting themselves, Beach House are finally embracing all of their creative moments, which have inevitably challenged them to become better artists."
 The Line of Best Fits Chris Taylor stated that 7 is "as much of a reinvention as we're likely to get from Beach House but even those small steps to the left offer up yet another captivating record," and finished his review saying, "By this point, we really should just stop worrying about when Beach House are going to go stale because it's still nowhere near happening.
 It's still a pleasure to be lost in their world."
 Writing for Stereogum, Gabriela Tully Claymore called 7 the duo's "boldest album yet".
 Eugenie Johnson of The Skinny wrote, "While they may not have completely achieved seventh heaven here, 7 is still a solid first step heralding Beach House's next phase."